valettamartin/malla_curricular/README.md

 ### ✔ Option 1 — Install the APK (recommended)

-1. Open the file malla-curricular-v1.1.apk
+1. Open the file malla-curricular-v1.2.apk

 2. Install it

 3. Test the app by adding, editing, or deleting subjects

+You can access the in-app help section from the side menu (top-left corner) to read instructions, rules, and the color guide.

 ### ✔ Option 2 — Run from Flutter
 ```sh